UCLA-ECE209AS-2018W/EunSun-Kevin-Leon/README.md

 ## pfSense
 **Possible Firewall Choices**

 *IPFire: This is the first one we tried.
 Seemed to be well-maintained and allowed an ARM installation, so we hoped it would work on a Raspberry Pi 3.
-Problems with Installation, abandoned it*
+However we faced problems with the installation, so we abandoned it*
 *OpenWRT: The ARM port seemed like it was not maintained.*
-*pfSense: By this point we aquired a NUC, so an x86 installation was viable.
-Our lab already uses it, so we had some familiarity.This was our final choice.
-Purpose-built hardware + software combo.*
+*pfSense: By this point we aquired an x86 platform, so the pfSense installation image was viable.
+Our lab already uses it, so we had some familiarity.This was our final choice.*

 **pfSense**
 *Open source software distribution based on FreeBSD.